Sales Tax on CBD Oil

 As you can imagine, the states are salivating for an opportunity to earn additional revenue from this explosive growth.

-The states have several areas where additional tax revenue could be generated by these hemp manufactures.
+The states have several areas where these hemp manufactures could generate additional tax revenue.
 They include:

 - Licensing and regulations